Cruisoring/JsonTuples/README.md

 ## Basic Examples

-This section shows how JsonTuples can be used to parse JSON text or convert common JAVA objects to JSON objects.
+This section shows how jsonTuples can be used to parse JSON text or convert common JAVA objects to JSON objects.

 ### Sorting and Printing